This post may contain affiliate links. Please read our disclosure policy.

 • I like to mince garlic with this garlic press.
 It’s so handy.

-• This is the Dutch oven I use.
+• This is the Dutch oven I use, and kitchen shears make cutting up the bacon easy.

 • I recommend grating your own cheddar from a block with a grater rather than using the pre-shredded kind in a bag.
 It melts way better and has a superior taste as well.